metabrainz/picard-docs/config/options_interface_quick_menu.rst

       :width: 75%
       :align: center

-All selected option settings will appear in the :menuselection:`"Quick settings"` menu, and if there are no option settings selected the :menuselection:`"Quick settings"` menu will be disabled.
+All selected option settings will appear in the :menuselection:`"Quick settings"` menu, and if there are no option settings selected the :menuselection:`"Quick settings"` menu will only include the link to options page where the quick settings menu items are selected.